malrase/malrase.github.io/source/city-guides/prague/index.markdown

 Naturally, there's Czech food a-plenty in Prague.
 Much as in Paris you can't walk 100ft without finding a brasserie, in Prague there's a huge number of traditional restaurants.

-Lots of dumplings, cabbage, stewed meats. [picture] There's a surprising amount of rabbit on menus over here.
+Lots of dumplings, cabbage, stewed meats.
+There's a surprising amount of rabbit on menus over here.
 It's nice when "unconventional" meats (I use quotes as it's relative to North American food) are regularly on the menu.
 I usually eat way too much lamb when I'm in Europe.

 Our favourite Czech restaurant so far was [La Degustation]().
 For something cheaper and more traditional, try out [Rainer Maria Rilke](http://www.rmrilke.cz/) (which is conveniently just by [Hemingway Bar](/blog/2014/06/20/hemingway-bar-prague)).
 Other good places are [U Medvídků](http://www.umedvidku.cz/index.php/en/) or [Restaurace Ostrovní](http://www.restauraceostrovni.cz/en/).